AAlexeykuz/salut_assembler/README.md

 python assembler.py path\to\program.txt
 ```

-The assembler isn't sensitive to the register.
+The assembler isn't sensitive to the register, tabulation and comments are ignored, spaces between operands are ignored.
+Underscores in immediate values that start with a digit are also ignored.

+Link to the table that was used when making SALUT-2: https://docs.google.com/spreadsheets/d/1K6liOvKjDyqksuPSXaJNU8sKMBSrsMw3m8DJNx-0K9s/edit?gid=0#gid=0

+It contains instruction set, what flags do they set etc.

 ## Instruction set